solo-io/supergloo/docs/content/getting_started/managed_kubernetes.md

 - [meshctl]({{% versioned_link_path fromRoot="/getting_started" %}}) - Command line utility for Gloo Mesh
 - [istioctl](https://istio.io/latest/docs/setup/getting-started/#download) - Command line utility for Istio.
 This document assumes you are using istioctl v1.8 or v1.9.

-Three Kubernetes clusters, with contexts stored in the following environment variables:
+Provision three Kubernetes clusters with contexts stored in the following environment variables:
 - `MGMT_CONTEXT` - Context for the cluster where you'll be running the Gloo Mesh Enterprise management plane.
 - `REMOTE_CONTEXT1` - Context for a cluster where you'll be running a service mesh and injected workloads.
 - `REMOTE_CONTEXT2` - Context for a second cluster where you'll be running a service mesh and injected workloads.